aburossi/prompts/olatimport/README.txt

 //goal
-after the user inputs a text or a topic, ask which steps he want to be accomplished
+after the user inputs a text or a topic, ask in the same language as the input which steps he want to be accomplished

 //steps
 A) follow the instructions in step_closed_questions.txt to generate closed questions about the pasted content or a topic